St Kilda Football Club: Moorabbin Oval: 1965–1992

-Moorabbin Oval has been St Kilda's training and administrative base since 1965, excluding an 8-year period between 2010 and 2018.
+Moorabbin Oval has been St Kilda's training and administrative base since 1965, excluding an 8-year period between end of 2010 and 2018.

 In March 1964, the club arranged a deal to move its playing, training and administrative base to Moorabbin Oval on Linton Street, Moorabbin, with all home games at the new venue starting from the 1965 season.
 The club signed a lease agreement in August 1964, giving the club access to all Moorabbin Oval facilities for 75 years provided it completed required works at the ground to establish a social club, training facilities and spectator seating on the site in time for the 1965 premiership season.
 The club had to invest a set amount, combined with funds from the local council, and complete the required works by a deadline date to ensure the agreement was ratified and the purchase was complete.
 Loans provided to St Kilda by the council were to be repaid over the subsequent lease period.

 Following the club's move away from Moorabbin Oval as a venue for playing games, it was retained as an administrative and training facility for the club.
 In 2007, the relationship between the club and the City of Kingston, which governs the suburb of Moorabbin, deteriorated.
 As a result, St Kilda announced that it would move its primary administrative and training base away from Moorabbin.
 After the 2010 season, the club temporarily moved to a new facility built at Belvedere Park in Seaford.
 During this time, the club continued to manage Moorabbin Oval, using it as a retail, museum, entertainment and occasional training venue.

 In 2018, St Kilda returned to using Moorabbin Oval as their primary administrative and training facility, as part of a two-stage redevelopment deal, costing approximately 30 million dollars.
 Moorabbin Oval also serves as the primary home ground for the Sandringham Dragons and the Southern Football League as well as being the administrative centre for football development in the south-east.